hduanac/LLM-Measure/README.md

 To get started quickly with replicating the experiments and analyses, follow these steps:

 1. **Implement LLM-Measure, with results saved in the `results/` folder**
    Applicable to all studies.
-By default, the script runs the standard version.
+By default, the script runs the standard version (`-M True`).
 The following optional parameters introduce variations to the method:
    - `-D True`: Rephrase the definition.
    - `-I True`: Rephrase the instruction.
    - `-P True`: Use 128 probing samples.